Finesse (Bruno Mars song): Production and release

 "Finesse" was written by Mars, Philip Lawrence, Christopher Brody Brown, James Fauntleroy, Yip, Ray Romulus, Jeremy Reeves and Ray McCullough II.
 Its production was handled by the former three under their alias Shampoo Press & Curl, along with the latter four as the Stereotypes.
-Mars, Lawrence, Brown, and Fauntleroy served as the song's background vocalists.
+Mars, Lawrence, Brown, and Fauntleroy served as the background vocalists.
 The recording was done and engineered by Moniz, with additional engineering assistance by Jacob Dennis, at Glenwood Place Studios in Burbank, California.
 It was mixed at MixStar Studios in Virginia Beach by Serban Ghenea, with John Hanes serving as the mixing engineer.
 Tom Coyne mastered the track at Sterling Sound.
-The remix version features additional songwriting by Cardi B and Klenord Raphael, as well as new mastering by Randy Merrill at Sterling Sound.
+The remix features additional songwriting by Cardi B and Klenord Raphael, and new mastering by Randy Merrill at Sterling Sound.

 In early January 2018, Mars announced via Instagram that "Finesse" would be the album's fifth single, and unlike the original, the single version features rap verses from Cardi B. The announcement was accompanied with the single's artwork, which features Mars and Cardi B "channeling some serious '90s music video vibes".
 It was released on January 4, 2018, via digital download and streaming services in various countries via Atlantic Records.
 Warner Music Group also issued the track for radio airplay in Italy on January 8, 2018.
 Subsequently, the song was released to US contemporary hit radio stations on January 9, 2018, by Atlantic Records.
 BBC Radio 1 began adding the song onto their playlists on January 12, 2018.
 American urban contemporary radio stations began adding the track onto their playlists on January 16, 2018, through the aforementioned label.
 On March 23, 2018, two additional remixes of the single version were released in various countries by Atlantic Records.
 A vinyl featuring the single rendition of "Finesse" and its original version was released in 2018.
 The version with Cardi B was later included on the deluxe version of 24K Magic.